The Pump Room: History

+The restaurant served a number of celebrities who were regular customers and has been written about in books and articles.
+Lucius Beebe, gourmand, author and journalist, included references to The Pump Room in some of his books and articles.
+Arturo Petterino (1920–2010) was its maitre d' for many years, steering celebrity patrons to the coveted Booth One.

-The restaurant was owned by Lettuce Entertain You Enterprises from 1976 trhrough 1998.
+The restaurant was owned by Lettuce Entertain You Enterprises from 1976 through 1998.

 In April 2010, the Ambassador East Hotel was sold to Ian Schrager Co.
 The hotel and restaurant closed in 2011, were remodeled, and the hotel was reopened as the "Public Chicago".
 The Pump Room reopened on October 11, 2011, with food concepts by Jean-Georges Vongerichten.

 The hotel was sold again in July 2017 to Journal Hotels.
 They renamed the hotel the Ambassador Chicago and closed The Pump Room.
 A reconfigured restaurant, named Booth One, opened November 16, 2017, run by Lettuce Entertain You Enterprises, which operated The Pump Room from 1976 to 1998.
 On May 30, 2019, it was announced that the hotel and Lettuce Entertain You had severed their agreement, and Booth One would close on June 29, 2019.
 The restaurant then was reopened as the Food Gallery.
-As of 2022, the restaurant is operating as the Ambassador Room.
+As of 2022, the space no longer serves as a restaurant, it is now a function room known as the Ambassador Room.